 How to Upload Video to Google Drive and Share Link (Step-by-Step Guide)

-Video files are often too large to send by email or messaging apps.
-Messaging apps can also compress them and lower the quality.
-Google Drive lets you upload the full video and share it with a link.
-The link works only if you set the file access before sharing.
+This is useful when the video is too large for email and messaging apps.
+Messaging apps can also compress videos and reduce quality.
+Google Drive lets you keep the video in one place and share it through a link.

 In this tutorial, you will learn how to upload a video to Google Drive and share a working link using three different approaches, along with guidance on when to use each one.